alexeyinkin/eb-1a/2-petition/README.md

    to be recommended to those not following me.
    This program ran before 2022 and was later shut down.
 2. [One of my articles](https://medium.com/@alexey.inkin/never-have-separate-sign-in-routes-7c9a6dd4dc7c)
-   was selected my the Medium editors for much more prestigious *'Boost'* program.
+   was selected by the Medium editors for the much more prestigious *'Boost'* program.
    Unlike the older discontinued program, the new boosts were much more rare and generated way more views.
 3. A company named [FlutterDevs](https://flutterdevs.com)
    posted [my article](https://www.linkedin.com/posts/flutterdevs_the-new-lint-in-dart-32-activity-7134770920694423552--ybf/)
    on their LinkedIn page
-   with extraordinary number of followers.
+   with an extraordinary number of followers.

-Here are more details on how I described each of that.
+Here are more details on how I described each of them.

 ##### Older Medium Recommendations

-First, I quoted the Medium's guidelines for the program which established that the distributed articles were considered *the best*.
+First, I quoted Medium's guidelines for the program which established that the distributed articles were considered *the best*.
 Then I attached the private statistics of my articles that showed 8 of my 10 articles by then were recommended.